whatsyourask/basics-of-pwn/content/memory-layout.md

 ### Stack

-The stack stores the variables that were added as arguments, and created during the execution of a function.
+The stack stores the variables that were added as arguments and created during the execution of a function.
 The stack grows from the higher memory addresses to the lower memory addresses.

 ```C
 void some_func(int arg1){